JonFRutan/SteamAppScrape/README.md

 # SteamAppScrape
 SteamAppScrape is a set of tools for scraping game data off of Steam and putting them into a database.
-Originally created for a class project, I've moved here for preservation and to continue working on.
+Originally created by *Jon Rutan* and *Trevor Corcoran* for a class project, I've moved here for preservation and to continue working on.

-## Authors
-- **Jon Rutan**
-- **Trevor Corcoran**

-This our team name comes from a play on words of Valve and their Steam platform.
-We decided to "Open the Valve" to generate better game recommendations!

 ## Relevant Folders
 * `./database` - Scripts, data, and SQL files related to the construction of the database